Stepping a heavy mast on a sail boat can be an awkward job.

 angle of the poles.
 Aviation type ball joints are not cheap but they work very well.

-The aircraft industry uses them extensively for perfect alignment of
+The aircraft industry and farm implements use them extensively for perfect alignment of

-control arms).
-The hole in the bottom plate is drilled slightly forward of center so the A-frame can lay flat on
+The hole in the hinge plate is drilled slightly forward of center so the A-frame can lay flat on

 the fore deck.
 The two deck pads are made of (2x8)" spruce to protect